5004-SEA-Fa24-Geeng/hello-world-StarfishJ/MarkdownPlayground.md

 # Markdown Playground

-Use this file to add example markdown elements you learned about by reading the markdown resources below.
-You need to add at least 3 different markdown elements you learned about, and a mermaid class diagram (of your choice does not have to follow the assignment.
-However, if you did use mermaid for the assignment, you can just copy that here).

-Mermaid is a markdown language that allows you to create diagrams.
-You can find more information about mermaid in the resources below.
-It has become popular enough that github has included it as an option in their markdown.
-For built in markdown readers, such as the one built into IntelliJ or VSCode, you may need to install a plugin to render the mermaid diagrams.

 > [!NOTE]
 > [IntelliJ Mermaid Plugin](https://plugins.jetbrains.com/plugin/20146-mermaid).
 Also for intelliJ, this is often installed by default, but incase it isn't [Markdown Plugin IntelliJ](https://plugins.jetbrains.com/plugin/7793-markdown).